maddiesolis/cat-sage-stats/README.md

 - Ensures that the same update is not sent twice in a row (e.g. 'hand1' is not sent consecutively)

 ## Artwork
 The artwork displayed is a combination of digital collage and illustration.
 It is a visual metaphor that represents the frequency of sexual assaults against women, globally.
 The moon and female figure represent an interpretation of the divine feminine.
-The figure is an appropriation of 'Selene' by Albert Aublet, a historical personification of the moon goddess Selene.
+The figure is an appropriation of 'Selene' by Albert Aublet (1880), a historical personification of the moon goddess Selene.
 I chose these classical symbols for femininity as a way to allow viewers to understand the piece with more immediacy.
 The animated hands are a direct representation of the divine feminine being "manhandled".
 - Photograph of the moon was taken by me
 - Figure on moon is an appropriation of 'Selene' by Albert Aublet
 - Hands animations are a combination of found images and my own photographs